gobid/knowledge-map-cheatsheets/README.md

 What percent of all established knowledge do you know?
 Find out by joining http://learningdollarstalent.com.
 You will be able to mark the technical skills and academic topics you know.

-The sheet can also help you find collaborators for industry, startup, or research projects.
+LD Talent can also help you find engineering opportunities or engineers for hire.

 Mission:
 Let's not get bogged down by information overload!
 Let's cut to the chase (in TOPOLOGICAL order so we never get stuck).